rkwitt/rkwitt.github.io/index.md

 ## News

+- **March 2024**: New preprint on [arXiv](https://arxiv.org/abs/2403.05780) *uniGradICON: A Foundation Model for Medical Image Registration* with L. Tian, H. Greer, R. Kwitt, F.-X. Vialard, R. San Jose Estepar, S. Bouix, R. Rushmore and Marc Niethammer - thanks Lin and Hastings for the great work on getting the first **foundation** model for medical image registration out there!

 - **September 2023**: *Latent SDEs on Homogeneous Spaces* got *accepted at [NeurIPS '23](https://nips.cc/)* - see our preprint on [arXiv](https://arxiv.org/abs/2306.16248) - congrats Sebastian Zeng and Florian Graf

 - **July 2023**: Checkout my group's latest work on *Latent SDEs on Homogeneous Spaces* on [arXiv](https://arxiv.org/abs/2306.16248) - joint work with Sebastian Zeng and Florian Graf